bilbopingouin/docs-vim/Plugins.md

 - *undotree*: allows a graphical visualisation of the undo history (useful when using a combination or undo/redo together with branches).
 See also [Display your undo history in a graph](https://www.vim.org/scripts/script.php?script_id=4177), (§)
 - *vim-games*: 4 games in one.
 See also [ViM Games](https://github.com/jmanoel7/vim-games), (§)
 - *vim-surround*: allows to surround words or sentences with signs and/or tags as well as edit them.
 Great for HTML/XML things.
 See also [Surround.vim](https://www.vim.org/scripts/script.php?script_id=1697), (§)
 - *vim-latex*: transforms vim into a LaTeX IDE.
 As for cvim, it might be considered too intrusive, namely defining too many things, making it unpracticable when editing other types of documents.
-See also [LaTeX Suite](https://www.vim.org/scripts/script.php?script_id=475).
+See also [LaTeX Suite](https://www.vim.org/scripts/script.php?script_id=475),
+- *vim-sensible*: a list of basic commands and configuration that many agree on.
+See also [Vim Sensible](http://www.github.com/tpope/vim-sensible).

 § currently loaded